yjwong/AutoComPasteHTML/README.md

 ```
 Note: This is given that the javascript file *new_js.js* is inside *extrajs folder*.

-If you want to create your own javascript list,
+If you want to create your own Javascript JSON File Descriptor,
 let's say *new_javascript_list.json*,
 and you want to put your javascript file in it, you need to edit *new_javascript_list.json* (which should also be inside the *extrajs folder*), you have to start the file this way:
 ```javascript